splunk/public-o11y-docs/admin/user-management/teams/configure-page.rst

 To edit landing page text, follow these steps:

 #.
-Select :guilabel:`Edit Description`.
+Select the :guilabel:`Edit` button next to the team name.

 #.
-Enter your changes in the edit box.
+Enter your changes in the modal.

 #.
 Select :guilabel:`Save`.